dibyendumajumdar/nanojit/docs/details.md

 The LIR writer does not allow specifying whether a parameter is 32-bit or 64-bit.
 Apparently the size is set automatically based on machine architecture.
 See mozilla [bug 541232](https://bugzilla.mozilla.org/show_bug.cgi?id=541232).

+I have also found it necessary to copy function parameters to the stack, as the parameter value appears to not be preserved across jumps.
+This could be my misunderstanding though.

 ## Jumps and Labels

 The instruction set requires setting labels as jump targets.
 There is no concept of basic blocks as in LLVM, but a basic block can be simulated by having a sequence of code with a label at the beginning and a jump at the end.